stefanhaustein/flowgrid/README.md

 In each individual Mission, "Tutorial mode" can be turned off, which will show the "Tutorial settings" menu, including an option to change the order of missions.

+If you want to add something new to your own mission tap on a free field for the options to be shown.
+The visualizations in form of the pipes and monsters for input and output can be found if you tap "Data/IO" and after that "Test".